The energy consumption of a watermaker

 Another aspect, especially for small systems, is that the membrane requires a minimum volume flow to flush out the retained salt.
 This minimum dimension is determined by the diameter of the membrane and the operating conditions of the system.
 If the amount of seawater is too low, the lifespan of the membrane suffers.

-Are there other ways to increase efficiency?
+Are there other ways to increase the efficiency of a watermaker?

 With the conventional watermaker, the operating pressure is set at a pressure control valve where a large part of the energy is lost.
 Apart from the option described above of pumping less water or increasing the membrane surface, the only option left is energy recovery.